WitnessCo/client/docs/WitnessClient.md

 # Class: WitnessClient

-Represents a client for interacting with the Witness server.
+Represents a client for interacting with the Witness server and contract.

 **`Example`**